https://www.ku.com.au/

 Frontier Park

-One of two massive adventure playgrounds in the Woodlea estate, the Frontier Park playground is such a great place for a whole lot of family fun.
+One of two massive adventure playgrounds in the Woodlea estate, Frontier Park is a great place for family fun.

 The playground is situated right next to full-sized basketball courts, an extensive skate park and sporting fields, and boasts three huge towers, a nature play area, a sandpit, massive twisty slides, a pentagon swing set, ropes, tunnels and rope tunnels, bridges, smaller slides, rock climbing features, carousel, birds nest swing, and meandering water play area with fountains and pumps — need we say more!